frckbrice/pockerplay-backend/README.md

 ## Description

-[pockerplay](http://pockerplay.vercel.app) is an application that permits two players to exchange realtime data.
+[pockerplay](http://pockerplay.vercel.app) is an application that permits two players to exchange choices and guesses in realtime.

 ## Play Game